jpluimers/GExperts/Documentation/Readme.txt

 KNOWN LIMITATIONS/BUGS
 -----------------------------------------------
-- The following features are not supported under Delphi 8/2005/2006/2007:
+- The following features are not supported under Delphi 8 - 2009:
-  UNICODE format text files, inner classes, class helpers, and generics in the Class Browser, and some of the old editor tab enhancements, such as multiline editor tabs.
-Note that the IDE converts some high ANSI and MBCS characters to UTF-8 UNICODE when loaded in the code editor, so you may experience problems searching for or viewing those characters.
-Those IDEs also no longer have a tabbed component palette, so those options are no longer supported, as well.
+  Inner classes, class helpers, anonymous methods, and generics in the Class Browser, and some of the old editor tab enhancements, such as multiline editor tabs.
+Note that the IDE converts some high ANSI and MBCS characters to UTF-8 UNICODE when loaded in the code editor, so you may experience problems with those files (especially in Delphi 2007 and earlier).
-- The compiler replacement option of the Code Proofreader is only partially working under Delphi 7-2005.
+- The compiler replacement option of the Code Proofreader is only partially working under Delphi 7-2009.
 It does not correct when an identifier is terminated by pressing a symbol key such as a period or open parenthesis, but works fine when the symbol is terminated by a space (IDE limitation).
-- You should turn off the "Ignore Comments" Grep Search option to perform a search and replace on the results (GExperts limitation).
 - Due to either native Open Tools API limitations or bugs, the following items can not be supported under Delphi 8/2005/2006/2007/2009:
   Delphi 8 Only: